amadeubarbosa/scs-core-java/demos/helloworld/README.txt

 The JAR file generated will be placed on target directory.

+In order to execute without the Maven integration, you must:
+  1) create a SCS installation directory mkdir /tmp/install

+  2) copy all dependencies into it: mvn dependency:copy-dependencies -DincludeScope=runtime \
+    -DoutputDirectory=/tmp/install
+  cp target/scs-demos-helloworld-1.2-SNAPSHOT.jar /tmp/install

+  3) now the RUNNING step could be successfully executed (see bin/rundemo to understand how to change the SCS installation directory)

 RUNNING:

 1 The Java Hello server (saves the CORBA reference in the file: hello.ior):